-The Charter of the Audit Committee requires the Audit Committee to pre-approve all non-audit services to be provided by the External Auditors to the Corporation or its subsidiaries.
+The Charter of the Audit Committee requires the Audit Committee to pre-approve all non-audit services to be provided by the External Auditors to the Corporation or its subsidiaries other than Cogeco Communications and its subsidiaries.
 The Audit Committee also establishes annually a list of proscribed services that may not be provided by the External Auditors as a measure to safeguard their objectivity and independence.
 The list of proscribed services includes the following services:

 - Bookkeeping or other services related to the accounting records of financial statements of the Corporation;

 - Financial information systems design and implementation;

-- Appraisal, fairness opinions or contribution-in-kind reports;
+- · Appraisal, fairness opinions or contribution-in-kind reports;

 - Actuarial services;

 - Internal audit outsourcing staff;

 - Management functions;

 - Human resources;

-- Broker-dealer, investment adviser or investment banking services; - Legal services; - Expert services related to the audit, except for tax services; - Abusive tax transactions.
+- Broker-dealer, investment adviser or investment banking services;

+- Legal services;

+- Expert services related to the audit, except for tax services;

+- Abusive tax transactions.